Outrageous Predictions

 This strategy requires you to hold a position on a currency pair.
 You then take out an options contract in the opposite direction.
 This strategy won’t cancel out all of your profits, but the upside is that it leaves you with room to make a profit (although less than you’d make with a single position).

 With this forex hedging strategy, you’re taking two opposing positions.
 Even though these positions aren’t on the same currency pair, they both include USD.
-Therefore, what you’re doing in this scenario is mitigating the risk of holding USD.
+This approach aims to reduce exposure to a single driver, but correlations can change and it may not reliably offset USD moves.
 So, if something happens in the US and you feel it will hurt the value of the USD, you could have two positions on the USD using these two currency pairs.

 Hedging doesn’t eliminate all risk and, in situations where it does, your net profit will be zero.
 This means you can’t use forex hedging to guarantee a profit.
 Even in situations where you try your best to eliminate your risk and end with a net profit of zero, you may have to pay trading fees, and in that case you’d actually lose money with a perfect hedge.

 Forex hedging strategies can also be difficult to understand and implement, particularly if you’re a novice trader.
 This disadvantage becomes even more pronounced when you get into forex options.
 Finally, risk and rewards are closely correlated with each other.
-So, if you make money on one position, you’ll lose just as much on the other.
+So, gains on one position may be offset by losses on another, but the offset is rarely exact once costs, sizing and execution are considered.

 Forex hedging strategies are useful and they can help you protect long positions during times of short-term volatility.
 However, forex hedging shouldn’t be seen as an easy way to make guaranteed profits and eliminate all of your risk in the long-term.